 - make inappropriate promises to children and young people

-- engage in behaviour that is in any way abusive including having any form of sexual contact with a child or young person.
+- engage in conduct that is in any way abusive including having any form of sexual contact with a child or young person.

 - let children and young people have your personal contact details (mobile number, email or postal address) or have contact with them via a personal social media account